RamSakethMamidala/CODTECH-FULLSTACK-Task2/README.md

 # CODTECH-FULLSTACK-Task2
 # Ecommerce Website

 This repository showcases my skills and projects in both frontend and backend development.
-As a third-year B.Tech student in Artificial Intelligence and Data Science at Chaitanya Bharathi of Technology, I am passionate about building robust and user-friendly applications.
+As a third-year B.Tech student in Artificial Intelligence and Data Science at Chaitanya Bharathi Institute of Technology, I am passionate about building robust and user-friendly applications.

 **Name:** Ram Saketh
 **Company:** Codtech IT Solutions